-If you believe the DoD CAF maintains adjudicative records pertaining to you, you may submit a request for records using the DCSA 335, Freedom of Information / Privacy Act Records Request for Adjudication Records form, or submit a written request to the FOIA and Privacy Office for Adjudications at:
+Should you wish to obtain a copy of your security clearance records, you may submit a request for records using the DCSA 335, Freedom of Information / Privacy Act Records Request for Adjudication Records form, or submit a written request to the FOIA and Privacy Office for Adjudications at::

 Defense Counterintelligence and Security Agency

 Attn: FOIA/Privacy Office for Adjudications

 E-mail Advisement: You may submit your request and identity source documents as scanned attachments to an email.
 Prior to sending, please ensure the security of your e-mail system is adequate for transmitting sensitive, personally identifiable information (e.g., full name, social security number, date of birth, etc.).